top of page

 WHAT CAUSES A LEAKY GUT?

-• Food intolerances and allergies
+• Food sensitivities and allergies

-• Pathogenic organisms residing in the gut such as candida overgrowth (SIFO), parasites, small intestinal bacterial overgrowth (SIBO) and gut bacterial imbalances
+• Pathogenic organisms residing in the gut such as candida overgrowth (SIFO), parasites, small intestinal bacterial overgrowth (SIBO) and gut bacterial imbalances also called dysbiosis

 • Toxins environmental such as glyphosates and internal toxins such as LPS (Lipopolysaccharides)